Congratulations! We look forward to your arrival.

 Related information: Campus Tours

-- Health care in Canada can be expensive, but UHIP will help cover the cost of medical services at clinics and hospitals, both on and off campus.
+- Healthcare in Canada can be expensive, but your basic healthcare plan (UHIP) will help cover the cost of medical services at clinics and hospitals such as doctors visits, emergency visits, blood tests, x-rays and more.
+It is important to have your UHIP card with you at all times.

-- When you arrive in Canada, download your UHIP card and print it.
+- When you arrive in Canada, visit www.mysunlife.ca to access your UHIP card online.

-- Charges for both plans will be posted to your ACORN account, and your UHIP coverage will begin on September 1.
+- Charges for the two plans will be posted separately to your ACORN account.

-- If you’re arriving in Canada between August 10 and September 1, you could be eligible for UHIP coverage during that time.
-If you arrive early, contact our UHIP office for more information about August coverage.
+- If you arrive in Canada between August 10 and September 1, you may be eligible for UHIP coverage during that time.
+If you arrive early, contact our UHIP office for more information about health coverage.

 - Congratulations on your admission to the University of Toronto!
-To study in Canada, you’ll need to get a study permit, which is issued by the Canadian Government.
-Most international students also need a Temporary Residency Visa or an Electronic Travel Authorization.
+To study in Canada, you should get a study permit, which is issued by the Canadian Government.
+Most international students also need a Temporary Residency Visa or an Electronic Travel Authorization, depending on your country of citizenship.

 - It’s your responsibility to make sure these documents are up-to-date and valid for the full duration of your studies in Canada.
 This includes being aware of the expiry dates, conditions, and/or restrictions of each document.